 Looking for presentations from past meetings?
 Members can access them HERE on the ISSA.org web site.

 Please join the ISSA Chicago Chapter for our monthly chapter meeting.
-This month’s featured speaker will be Jordan Rogers, Principal Consultant, Rapid7.
+This month’s featured speaker will be Mark Orlando, CTO, Raytheon Cyber.
+Complimentary valet parking is available.
 Hours ‘d oeuvres will be served.
 Cash bar available.
 ISSA Chicago Chapter members receive a complimentary drink if they register for the meeting as a member.

 Event Anti-Harassment Policy

 The ISSA Chicago Chapter is dedicated to providing a harassment-free event experience for everyone, regardless of gender, sexual orientation, disability, gender identity, age, race, or religion.
 We do not tolerate harassment of event participants in any form.
 Sexual language and imagery is not appropriate for any event venue, including talks.
 Event participants violating these rules may be sanctioned or expelled from the event at the discretion of the event organizers/management.

 Please follow this link to see the full text of our Anti-Harassment Policy.